An easy to drive in a camper van trip

 The benefits of Fifth-Wheel RVs that increase ease of driving (and towing) include:

-• You are towing with a truck that has familiar controls and feel
+• You are towing with a truck that has familiar controls and a familiar feel

 • Less sway of the trailer while driving from wind or quick lane changes